 Las Vegas.
 First thing most of us think about is gambling.
 Then the shows.
-Then the buffet.
+Then the food.
 Yes, it’s all that but a little bit more, too, when it comes to things to do in Las Vegas.

 32 Incredible Things to Do in Las Vegas